carsten-riedel/Coree.ProxyAutoConfiguration.Library/README.md

 # Coree.ProxyAutoConfiguration.Library

+**This library is currently a proof of concept and is not intended for immediate use.**

-**The project is under configuration and setup only atm, there is some code copy from proof of concepts.**
+**At the moment, the project is primarily focused on configuration and setup, incorporating code from various proof of concepts.**
+**Please note that significant changes and developments are expected as the project evolves.**

 This library simplifies proxy configuration in .NET applications by automatically determining proxy settings.
 It supports two methods: